Jackie Arklöv: Trial

 During the trial, Arklöv claimed to be completely innocent.
 He said he had been in Stockholm the entire time and did not take part in any of the robberies or the murders.
 But the evidence against him was strong.
 The police had found his fingerprints on a gun used during the crime, and his DNA on a mask and in the car.
 After that he confessed to the robbery in Kisa, but still denied having killed the policemen.
 The court could not prove who of the three robbers had fired the fatal shots, so they sentenced all three to life imprisonment for murder, since it was clear that all three had participated and had shot at the two policemen.
-The sentence was appealed to the Court of Appeal, and Arklöv kept denying he had anything to do with the murders.
-The Court of Appeal gave the same sentence; life imprisonment for all three.
+The sentence was appealed to a court of appeal, and Arklöv kept denying he had anything to do with the murders.
+The court of appeal gave the same sentence; life imprisonment for all three.
 Arklöv later confessed to killing the policemen and to several war crimes in Bosnia.

 Yugoslavia war-crimes trials 2006

 In March 2004, the Dagens Nyheter journalist Maciej Zaremba published an article strongly criticizing the closure of the case about Arklöv's war crimes when he was returned to Sweden from Bosnia, and he also managed to find several witnesses and victims of Arklöv from when he guarded prisoners in Croatian concentration camps.
 Later that year the prosecutor decided to re-open the investigation, and in June 2006 it was clear that Arklöv would be prosecuted.
-The trial opened on 10 November 2006, several witnesses and victims of Arklöv's crimes was heard and interviewed.
+The trial opened on 10 November 2006, several witnesses and victims of Arklöv's crimes were heard and interviewed.
 The judges made their ruling on 18 December 2006 and the court ruled that Arklöv was guilty of wrongful imprisonment, torture and assault of 11 Bosnian Muslim prisoners of war and civilians, ethnic cleansing, looting, and arbitrary detention of people; crimes protected by international law.
 He was ordered to pay between 70,000 kr and 425,000 kr (€7,700–€47,000; US$10,100–US$62,000) to 11 victims.